Shivani-Bahuguna/Cardio-Vascular-Disease-Risk-Prediction-Aplication/README.md

 Model Training and Testing : Building Machine Learning models through various classification algorithms and selecting the one with the most appropriate prediction score.

+The LogisticRegression model is found to give a 91.88% accuracy for the given dataset.

-The model is integrated into a web UI for actual predictions through app.py file.
+The model is integrated into a web UI for actual predictions through streamlit.

 The UI provides the user options to view both : the statistics used to build the model and also make predictions by providing necessary details.